larc-logs-transparentes/tdsc/README.md

 ```

 ##### Client
 On another machine, install the dependencies and run the tests.
-For 50 samples, it takes ~50 minutes on an Intel Xeon 8168 with 4GB RAM.
+For 50 samples, it takes ~50 minutes on the tested environment.
 Wait for the LogServer to create all trees.

 ```bash
 # activate the Python virtual environment.